NREL/scikit-sundae/docs/source/user_guide/installation.rst

 .. note::

-    Please be aware that we do not provide installation support for users compiling or against custom SUNDIALS builds.
+    Please be aware that we do not provide installation support for users compiling against custom SUNDIALS builds.
 Our package is built and tested against releases available on conda-forge, and we cannot guarantee compatibility with custom builds.
 We simply include this in the installation instructions for those interested.
-However, you are on your own if the package does not compile against your custom-configured SUNDIALS.
-In you experience issues, we recommend compiling against SUNDIALS releases from conda-forge instead, which we do provide support for.
+However, you are on your own if the package does not compile against your custom configuration.
+In you experience issues, we recommend compiling against SUNDIALS releases from conda-forge instead, which we provide support for.

 Instructions
 ^^^^^^^^^^^^